oberdiek/latex-tds/README.rst

 Module babel
 ^^^^^^^^^^^^
-  * Most hyphenation patterns aren't provided here.
+  * Most hyphenation patterns are not provided here.
 Usually you can find them somewhere below `CTAN:language/hyphenation <http://mirror.ctan.org/language/hyphenation/>`_.
   * Language configuration (``language.dat``), see the documentation of your TeX distribution.